sstephenson/bats/README.md

 ---

+© 2017 Bianca Tamayo (bats-core organization)

-© 2014 Sam Stephenson.
+© 2014 Sam Stephenson

 Bats is released under an MIT-style license;
 see `LICENSE` for details.